 Here comes the train!
-One of the earliest undated pictures taken of the city’s rail system depicts Bombay’s commuters doing exactly the same thing in the 19th century as they do in the 21st — waiting eagerly for next train!
+One of the earliest updated pictures taken of the city’s rail system depicts Bombay’s commuters doing the same thing in the 19th century as they do in the 21st — waiting eagerly for the next train!

 An evening walk down Marine Drive.
 This undated picture of Marine Drive shows a Parsi family taking an evening walk down the promenade in the backdrop of Rajabai Tower, the most imposing symbol of Mumbai University.